 So in my teaching and research I adopt a perspective that isn’t purely descriptive; it’s also resolutely prospective, as well as normative.
 I want to know how the sum of all lifestyle choices can be made sustainable for our fragile biosphere.
 I want to challenge the legitimacy of what people (including myself) routinely view as “possible” and “impossible” for them to do.
 Just because people seem to be the way they are (and seem to want to hang on to that self-identity for dear life) doesn’t mean that’s the final word on what they should be.
 And so I also want to understand why so often the true requirements of sustainability (provided we’re able to spell them out) are experienced as difficult, painful, or offensive.
 Most people get really defensive and even nasty when the possibility of continued consumption, growth, or unlimited travel is questioned.
 Why is that?
 My basic answer, as rooted in a whole body of anthropological literature I’ve worked on for two decades now, can be encapsulated in one single word: fear.

 I see the economy as the key place — or set of places — where these sorts of issues play out and can be analyzed.
 I have accordingly developed an existential approach to economics, in which the anxieties about the passing of time, the certainty of death, and the fragility of body and mind are central in explaining people’s behavior and choices.
 I’ve met a number of colleagues who wrinkle their noses at such assumptions; that’s okay, but it doesn’t thereby invalidate the assumptions.
 Other people’s nose wrinkling tends to keep one on one’s toes.
 It’s urgent to understand how we can collectively move away from our present predicament.
-I want to investigate, along with the team of assistants and doctoral students I’m privileged to be working with, what allows certain individuals or groups to deal with their existential anxieties about time and fragility otherwise than by living unsustainably and refusing to budge.
+I want to investigate what makes it possible for certain individuals or groups to deal with their existential anxieties about time and fragility otherwise than by living unsustainably and refusing to budge.

 This work isn’t at all about moralizing or condemning anyone.
 It’s about seeing the truly human in all of us and also the untapped potentials of a different sort of humanity.
-Perma-circularity and slow living are the cornerstones of what I want to investigate, and various emerging ways of life – such as ecovillages and permaculture initiatives – are clearly the place to begin our quest for inspiration.
-I’m grateful to the small but growing minority of people who have begun to move towards a perma-circular view of the world and of human existence.
+Permacircularity and slow living are the cornerstones of what I want to look into, and various emerging ways of life – such as ecovillages and permaculture initiatives – are clearly the place to begin our quest for inspiration.
+I’m also more and more intensely interested in, and inspired by, what Indigenous and Native teachers have to impart.
+I’m grateful to the small but growing minority of people who have begun to move towards a permacircular view of the world and of human existence.